First session of the 11th National People's Congress

-The 1st Session of the 11th National People's Congress held its annual meeting from March 5 to March 18, 2008 in the Great Hall of the People in Beijing, China, in conjunction with the 2008 CPPCC.
+The first session of the 11th National People's Congress held its annual meeting from March 5 to March 18, 2008 in the Great Hall of the People in Beijing, China, in conjunction with the 2008 Chinese People's Political Consultative Conference.

 The 10-day plenum elected China's new government leaders.
 Up for confirmation for a second term were President Hu Jintao and Premier Wen Jiabao.
 The State Council went through important personnel and structural changes following the 17th Party Congress.
 Zeng Qinghong's Vice-Presidency came to an end and the position was taken by Xi Jinping.
 Three new Vice-Premiers were confirmed and took office, with rising star Li Keqiang ranking first in this group.